Policy ID Number: N\A

 VIII.
 Sanctions for Non-compliance

 If a student is found to be noncompliant with this policy, a physicianship form will be completed and submitted to the Dean’s Office.
-This may result in review by the professionalism committee.
+This may result in review by the Progress Committee.
 For residents and faculty members who are not compliant with this policy, notification will be provided to their program directors or department chairs.
 Additional sanctions may be applied if the noncompliance also represents an infraction of institutional policy or local, state, or federal laws.

 IX.
 Related Information